postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/testing-an-api.md

 ## Adding CI integration

 Postman integrates with some of the most widely-used Continuous Integration and Continuous Delivery (CI/CD) tools.
-After you set up CI integration for your API, you can view the status of builds or kick off a new build, all from within Postman.
+After you set up CI integration for your API, you can view the status of builds or start a new build, all from within Postman.
 You can also run API tests created in Postman as part of your CI pipeline.

 To set up a CI integration: